thaleshspin/Simulation/README.md

 This is a simulation that uses localization techniques applied to nao robots

-1. Install the remote SDK from Aldebaran
+1. Install the SDK from Aldebaran

 Download "C++ SDK 2.1.4 Linux 64" at https://community.aldebaran.com/en/resources/software